 The history of structural racism has played a significant role in the discrimination and disenfranchisement of much of the Black community today.
 This system continues to manifest as privilege, access, and equity.
 In the United States, Black individuals currently have a drastically lower median level of wealth than whites or Asian Americans, African Americans are more likely to be arrested, charged with crimes and convicted and sentenced than white Americans, and cities continue to experience socio-spatial racial segregation.

-In the United Kingdom it is evident in the lack of diversity at the UK’s top universities, in the disproportion of black individuals targeted by ‘stop and search’, and even in the current global health crisis where BAME groups have a substantially higher risk of death from COVID-19, which may be a result of structural inequities.
+In the United Kingdom it is evident in the lack of diversity at the UK’s top universities, in the disproportion of black individuals targeted by ‘stop and search’, and even in the current global health crisis where Black and minority ethnic groups have a substantially higher risk of death from Covid-19, which may be a result of structural inequities.

 What we are seeing taking place in the United States, is a legitimate and vocal frustration over a decades-long failure to correct this system and a genuine desire to reform discriminatory police practices and address the failings of the broader criminal justice system.
 But this is not just an American issue – this is a humanitarian issue.